Old School Guns — Why Some Folks Still Carry Them

-We old people with old-fashioned guns (and particularly, those of us who also use the “newfangled” guns) sometimes find ourselves wondering if we need a psychiatrist’s couch.
+We old people with old school guns (and particularly, those of us who also use the “newfangled” guns) sometimes find ourselves wondering if we need a psychiatrist’s couch.

 1973: I am carrying a cocked and locked Colt 1911 .45 as a uniform police duty pistol.
 I get called a “radical” and a “maverick” for not carrying an ordinary service revolver.

 1990: I am giving a guest lecture for the Washington State Law Enforcement Firearms Instructors Association, and take my coat off when I get to the podium.
 A young cop in the front row points at the stainless Colt Government Model .45 auto in my holster and says in a loud stage whisper, “Look!
 An old 1911!
 Hasn’t this dinosaur ever heard of Glocks?”

 2006: I am a sponsored shooter for Team EOTAC, where the sponsor wants us to win as many gun divisions as we can at major IDPA matches.
 We have world champ Robert Vogel, ace 1911 shooter Mark Redl, national Stock Service Pistol champ Tom Yost, and Super Dave Harrington on the team to shoot in the auto pistol divisions.
 Some old fart who remembers double-action six-shooters is needed for the revolver events, and by default, I become the Designated Dinosaur.